 If you’re just unable to engage their mind’s eye or would like to add more details to your visualizations, scripting can be a great way to manifest your dream body and plan out how you’ll achieve it.

-• Write out what a day in your dream body would look like.
-How would you feel while working out?
-If you’re going to the beach in your story, how good will you feel?
-What will you do with your newfound confidence?
+- Write out what a day in your dream body would look like.
+Consider how you would feel while working out, how great it would be to go to the beach, and what you would do with your newfound confidence.

 Mindset and Manifestation coach Laura Herde says, “The key is focusing on the emotions of how your desired reality makes you feel and using your creativity to write or talk about the desired outcome and what it’s like to have it.”
 The best way to feel emotions in real-time is to write in the present tense (“I am…”) and not the future tense (“I will…”) – it’ll increase your odds of believing in your story.